 between the two groups - treatment and control, so a low $p$-value means

-that the treatment group is likely to be different than the control
+that the treatment group is likely to be different from the control

 group.
-And here the control group has a dominant effect from the data
+And here the control group has a dominant effect due to the data

-provided by RTS, hence a heuristic conclusion is that the data of the
+provided by RTS, hence a heuristic conclusion is that the data from

-other lab mates is very different than the data of RTS.
+other lab mates is very different from the data of RTS.
 To be more

 concrete about drawing conclusions about the surprises in data about

-other researchers, we exclude the data provided by RTS to run the
+other researchers, we exclude the data provided by RTS and rerun the

 permutation tests.
-We will like to note that this has a bias because we
+We would like to note that this has a bias because we

-ignore almost 2/3rd of the data, but doing so does give some answers
+ignore almost 2/3rd of the data, but by doing so, we do obtain some answers

-that we were expecting before running these tests, which were consistent with the authors' expectations.
+that were expected before running these tests, which were consistent with the authors' expectations.

 \begin{figure}[htbp]